Streatham terrorist’s mother: I instantly knew my son was responsible for attack

 Speaking through a Tamil interpreter, Ms Khan said she was on the phone to her husband on February 2 when an alert came through from a news website about the Streatham incident.

-Mr Hough said: “Was there any explanation for what he did and what motivated him?”

-Ms Khan replied: “No, I didn’t think he was going to do these things and I had no idea.”

-Ms Khan told police she spoke to her son shortly after 1.30pm on the day of the attack, when he said he was on his way to buy some food.
+When Mr Hough asked if there was an explanation for what motivated him, Ms Khan replied: “No, I didn’t think he was going to do these things and I had no idea”, adding that she told police she spoke to her son shortly after 1.30pm on the day of the attack, when he said he was on his way to buy some food.

 The inquest had already heard that Amman left his probation hostel at 1.22pm on his way to Streatham High Road where he would carry out his attack while wearing a fake suicide device.

-“He said this before.
-That was the last time I spoke to Sudesh.”

-The previous day, during a phone conversation about a recent family bereavement, Amman apparently told Ms Khan: “Everybody (is) going to die one day.”
+The previous day, during a phone conversation about a recent family bereavement, Amman apparently told Ms Khan: “Everybody [is] going to die one day.”

 Amman was the oldest of six brothers and had been expelled from school for poor behaviour.
-He grew up in Coventry and Birmingham before moving to Harrow, north-west London.
+He grew up in Coventry and Birmingham before moving to Harrow, northwest London.

 The inquest previously heard how Amman was deemed to be “one of the most dangerous individuals” that police and MI5 teams had investigated, and that an officer feared an attack would be “when, not if” during discussions a fortnight ahead of his release.